Last updated: 28 Nov 2014

 Oanda currency converter

-Foreign visitors may freely bring in foreign currencies or other types of foreign exchange.
-When leaving Indonesia, you may freely take out all the foreign exchange that you brought in.
-The maximum amount of Indonesian currency that you are permitted to take out without prior authorisation is A$2000 per person.
+The maximum amount of Indonesian currency that you are permitted to take out without prior authorisation is equivalent to A$2000 or IDR2 000 000 per person.

 Time zones and time differences